pramod-alpy/wallet/README.md

 👤 Demo Login Credentials

-Email: pramod.alpy84@gmail.com
+* Email: pramod.alpy84@gmail.com

-Password: password
+* Password: password

 💸 How to Use

 Add Money

-Click the Add Money button
+* Click the Add Money button

-Enter an amount (e.g., 100)
+* Enter an amount (e.g., 100)

-Click Add
+* Click Add

 Send Money

-Click the Send Money button
+* Click the Send Money button

-Enter the Receiver ID (e.g., 2)
+* Enter the Receiver ID (e.g., 2)

-Enter the Amount (e.g., 10)
+* Enter the Amount (e.g., 10)

-Click Send
+* Click Send

 The amount will be debited from your account and displayed in the Transaction History

 ⚙️ Tech Stack

-Backend: Laravel, MySQL, Laravel Sanctum
+* Backend: Laravel, MySQL, Laravel Sanctum

-Frontend: Vue.js, Tailwind CSS
+* Frontend: Vue.js, Tailwind CSS

-Realtime: Pusher / Laravel WebSockets

-Other: Composer, npm
+* Other: Composer, npm